Edelbach (Kahl)

-Edelbach is a small river of the district Aschaffenburg in the Bavarian part of the Spessart, Germany.
+The Edelbach is a small river of the district Aschaffenburg in the Bavarian part of the Spessart, Germany.

 It is a left tributary of the Kahl.
 The Edelbach gave its name to the village of Edelbach in Kleinkahl.
 Up to the 20th century, both the river and the village bore the name Ölbach.

 Course

 The Edelbach springs in a forest at the foot of the back of the mountain Eselshöhe, below the mountain Edelberg 477 m, between its two northern foothills, Sommerberg 466 m and Ölberg 461 m.
 The springs are located in the 130 m deep notched Ringgrund on the left mountain side.
 The main source is located on the boundary to the unincorporated area Gemarkung Schöllkrippener Forst, below the hiking trail K2.
 The drainage basin above ground is about 4 km2 and reaches up to the Spessart-Höhenstraße (a scenic route).
 The Ringgrund from there to the spring is a dry valley.